fpv-wtf/butter/packager/scripts/recovery/README.txt

 * Power on your device
 * Wait for flashing to finish

+Please note that butter may not update the firmware version displayed in your Goggles and DJI Assistant for some devices.
+This is normal and flashing worked, keep calm and carry on.

+Troubleshooting:

+If running the package never gets past "[ ] Waiting for DJI Recovery device to enumerate.." here's what you can do:
+* Make sure you've installed the proper drivers using driver_installer.exe
+* Try another USB cable
+* Try another USB port (2.0 if you have one)
+* Try restarting your PC
+* Try another PC

+Usually some combination of cables and USB ports will work.
+If not, find a friend with a PC willing to help out.

 If you run into trouble join our Discord at: https://discord.com/invite/3rpnBBJKtU

 glhf